0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 Delegated staking means that you delegate MPC tokens to an account of a node operator.
 If the node operator accepts the delegated tokens he has custodianship over the tokens.
 That means that the node operator can associate the tokens to a [node service](../node-operations/start-running-a-node.md#which-node-should-you-run).
-Tokens can only be retrieved, when they are no longer used for a node service.
-It is your own responsibility as a delegator to communicate with the node operator using the tokens.
-Contact the node operator if you want him to release the tokens from node service.
+You can only retrieve your token again, when they are released and no longer used for a node service.
+It is your responsibility as a delegator to communicate with the node operator using the tokens, if you want him to release the tokens from node service.

 ### Rewards for delegated tokens